Existence of multi-dimensional pulsating fronts for KPP equations: a new formulation approach: Introduction

 Equations of the type \eqref{general-equation} arise in population genetics, the combustion theory and in spatial ecology (see \cite{SK-book} for instance).
-The archetype of such reaction-diffusion equations reads as the well known homogeneous equation of the form
+The archetype of such reaction-diffusion equations reads as the well-known homogeneous equation of the form

 which was introduced in the pioneering papers of Fisher \cite{F1937} and of Kolmogorov, Petrovsky and Piskunov \cite{KPP1937}.
 The propagation phenomena of such a homogeneous equation have been widely studied in the literatures.
 This includes in particular the so-called \emph{planar} travelling fronts, connecting $0$ and $1$, which are solutions of the form $u(t,x)=U(x\cdot e-ct)$.
-This means that this particular solution propagates in a given direction $e\in\mathbb{S}^{N-1}$, the unit sphere of $\mathbb R^N$, with a constant speed $c$ and its profile is invariant in this moving frame.
+This means that this particular solution propagates in a given direction $e\in\mathbb{S}^{N-1}$ (the unit sphere of $\mathbb R^N$) with a constant speed $c$, and that its profile is invariant in this moving frame.
 We refer to Aronson and Weinberger \cite{AW1978} for more results about travelling fronts and spreading properties for some solutions to the Cauchy problem.

 In the recent decades, much more attentions have been paid to the study of the propagation phenomena for reaction-diffusion problems posed in some heterogeneous media, typically of the type \eqref{general-equation}.
 It can be traced back to the work of Freidlin and G\"{a}rtner \cite{FG1979}, who used a stochastic method to study the spreading properties for Fisher-KPP equations in the one-dimensional periodic environments.
 Shigesada, Kawasaki and Teramoto \cite{SKT1986} first defined the notion of \emph{pulsating travelling fronts} (see also \cite{SK-book}), which extends those planar fronts to spatially periodic environments.
 They carried out some formal arguments and numerical simulations to study the critical fronts for one-dimensional Fisher-KPP equations, where mobilities and nonlinearities vary with alternatively aligned patches.
-In general, we have \begin{definition}[\textbf{Pulsating travelling front}] \upshape A time-global classical solution $u\equiv u(t,x)$ of \eqref{general-equation} is said be a \emph{pulsating travelling front} connecting $0$ and $1$ of \eqref{general-equation} propagating in the direction $e\in\mathbb{S}^{N-1}$ with the effective speed $c\in\mathbb{R}\backslash\{0\}$ if it satisfies
+In general, we have \begin{definition}[\textbf{Pulsating travelling front}] \upshape Let $e\in\mathbb{S}^{N-1}$ be an arbitrarily given vector.
+An entire (classical) solution $u\equiv u(t,x)$ of \eqref{general-equation} is said be a \emph{pulsating travelling front} solution of \eqref{general-equation} connecting $0$ and $1$, propagating in the direction $e$ with the effective speed $c\neq0$, if it satisfies